isakovzh/flutter_auth_bloc_supabase/README.md

 - Log in or sign up using email/password
 - Choose a lesson to study
-- Tap “Open” to read the text and listen to the audio
+- Tap “Open” to read the text
 - Complete the quiz after reading to earn XP and level up
 - Go to Profile to see your stats, achievements, and change avatar
 - Try to guess characters by reading clues in the character section